Manhattan, Kansas

 Manhattan, Kansas Street by Kathy Alexander.

-Manhattan, Kansas about 1895.
+Manhattan, Kansas, about 1895.

-B. Purcell grain elevator, which was one of the largest in the state.
+In 1885, the Union Pacific Railroad located its depot north of the four-story Purcell Mill.
+Other commercial and industrial businesses relocated near the depot, including the E.B.
+Purcell grain elevator, one of the largest in the state.
 A growing number of commercial businesses reflected prosperous times in Manhattan.
 After the arrival of the railroads, commercial and industrial development shifted to the southeast near the rail lines and moved outward in a northwesterly direction.
-Two railroad and two wagon road bridges, one of each across the two rivers, provided access to and from the town on the east.
+Two railroad and two wagon road bridges, one each across the two rivers, provided access to and from the town on the east.

 However, Manhattan persevered, and at the end of the decade, the City boasted its first waterworks at Ratone and 3rd Streets and incandescent electric streetlights in its downtown area.
-By 1890 Manhattan was called home to 3,004 people and would continue to grow every decade afterward.
+By 1890, Manhattan was called home to 3,004 people and would continue to grow every decade afterward.

 Holton Hall at Kansas State University in Manhattan, Kansas by Kathy Alexander.

 Though the college campus had been moved to town in 1875, there had been little commercial synergy between town and campus.
 College faculty and employees erected residences south and east of the relocated campus, just as they had earlier near the original campus in the late 1850s and 1860s.
-The first business activity was comprised of homeowners renting rooms to students and providing meals.
+The first business activity comprised homeowners renting rooms to students and providing meals.
 It would be several years before business establishments opened in the late 1890s, including a barbershop and laundry service.

 In 1899, after the Kansas Board of Regents closed the college dining hall and bookstore, students had to purchase their textbooks downtown, which was inconvenient due to distance and often mud-soaked roads.
 College students then established an off-campus cooperative bookstore and a boarding club offering morning and evening meals.
 Soon afterward, a grocery and meat market appeared nearby.
 These efforts began what would become the City’s second commercial center.
 Called Aggieville today, this six-square block area consists of numerous college-age-oriented bars, restaurants, and shops.